-as of October 15th, 2016
+as of September 15th, 2017

-Identity of the data controller
+- Identity and contact details of the data processor

-Data collected on the site
+- Data collected on the site

 The principal purpose of collecting your personal data is to offer you a safe, optimum, efficient and personalised experience.
 To this end, you agree and accept that we may use your personal data to:

 - provide our services and facilitate performance, including verifications relating to you;